vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 This can be fixed by either:

-- Using [Kombucha](https://github.com/vinegarhq/kombucha.git) (automatically pulled by Vinegar)
+- Using [Kombucha](https://github.com/vinegarhq/kombucha.git) instead of base Wine (automatically pulled by Vinegar)
+- Disabling Xwayland native scaling if you're on GNOME
+- Using Wine's native Wayland driver (discouraged)
-- Switching to an X11 session
+- Switching to an X11 session if available

 ### Exit status 53